Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Non-Ferrous Alloys

-These are alloys with a base metal other than iron.
-Common base metals used for spring materials are copper and nickel.
-Copper alloys generally have high electrical and thermal conductivity, good corrosion resistance, and machinability.
-Nickel alloys, on the other hand, have superior elevated temperature properties.
+These alloys feature a base metal other than iron, with common base metals including copper and nickel.
+Copper alloys are known for their high electrical and thermal conductivity, excellent corrosion resistance, and good machinability.
+Nickel alloys, in contrast, offer superior performance at elevated temperatures, making them suitable for applications requiring high heat resistance.

 Phosphor Bronze (ASTM B159): Phosphor bronze is an alloy of copper, tin, and phosphorus.
 This is the most widely used copper-base spring alloy.
 It has good electrical conductivity coupled with the ability to withstand repeated bending.
 However, it is are not hardenable by heat treatment.